dakotahawkins/Raft-Inventory-Stack/README.md

 # Inventory Stack

-A mod for the game [Raft](https://raft-game.com/) that makes it easier for you to stay organized!
+A _minimal_ mod for the game [Raft](https://raft-game.com/) that makes it easier for you to stay organized!

 In Raft, items you collect are added to the [first](#inventory-order) available slot in your inventory.
 Unfortunately, items consumed by building or crafting are _removed_ from the first available slot in your inventory!
 This makes it difficult to maintain whatever layout of items and materials you have with you without constant manual adjustments.